The Chairman and board members are chosen by the Federal Minister for the Environment and are appointed by the Governor General.

 Professor Johnston has led more than 20 major research projects for industry, government, the Australian Research Council and the Australian Antarctic Science Program.
 From 2010-2014 she was an Australian Research Fellow for the Australian Research Council and in 2012 became the inaugural Director of the flagship Sydney Harbour Research Program for the Sydney Institute of Marine Science.
 She is currently the lead author of the Federal Government State of Environment Report for the Australian Coast and Pro Vice-Chancellor (Research) at UNSW.

-Professor Johnston has received a string of awards including the inaugural Australian Academy of Science Nancy Millis Medal (2014), the Eureka Prize for the public communication of science (2015) and the Hynes Award from the Canadian Rivers Institute (2016).
+Professor Johnston has received a string of awards including the inaugural Australian Academy of Science Nancy Millis Medal (2014), the Eureka Prize for the public communication of science (2015) and the Hynes Award from the Canadian Rivers Institute (2016) and the receipient of the AO Office of the Order of Australia for 'for distinguished service to higher education, particularly to marine ecology and ecotoxicology, as an academic, researcher and administrator, and to scientific institutes' (2018).
 Professor Johnston is a senior advisor to both government and industry, and is Vice-President of Science and Technology Australia (STA).

 She was appointed as a member of the Authority on 5 May 2016 for a five-year term concluding on 4 May 2021.